jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/ExtendingNika.rst

   Function FindI0(SampleName)
     string sampleName
-    Wave/Z w2D = root:Packages:Convert2Dto1D:CCDImageToConvert //this is actually the current image
+    Wave/Z w2D = root:Packages:Convert2Dto1D:CCDimageToConvert //this is actually the current image
     if(!WaveExists(w2D))
-        Abort "Image file not found"   //error message to user, this should not happen. endif
+        Abort "image file not found"   //error message to user, this should not happen. endif
     string OldNOte=note(w2D)
     //OldNOte should have data like this ...;I0_cts=56.5;I0_gain=1000000;...